pandastrike/haiku9/README.md

 - Leverage template language features for composing templates (instead of providing JavaScript helpers that impose their own composition model)

-- Emphasis on: Jade, Stylus, Markdown, and CoffeeScript
+- Emphasis on: Pug, Stylus, Markdown, and CoffeeScript

 - Direct support for publishing to S3/CloudFront